Festungsfront Oder-Warthe-Bogen

 The most interesting part is the central section, which begins in the south with the so-called Boryszyn Loop near the village of Boryszyn (Burschen) and extends about 12 km to the north.
 Another interesting part of MRU is located in Pniewo (Fischerhaus) in the Międzyrzecz District.
 In the central section the bunkers are interconnected with a system of tunnels, 32 km long and up to 40 m deep.
 In the underground system there are also railway stations, workshops, engine rooms and barracks.

-It is also the largest European underground bat refuge, giving shelter to some 35,000 bats of 12 species in the wintertime.
+It is also among the top 10 largest hibernation sites for bats in Europe according to the data of the EUROBATS Agreement.
+The numbers of hibernating bats exceeds 39 000 individuals in some years.
+12 species have been found hibernating there and one more (the northern bat) roosts in cooler stand alone bunkers not connected with the underground system.

 History

 The design works of the fortified defence line started in Germany in 1932.
 The first stage, until 1935, included constructing of water obstacles and 12 light bunkers.
 Adolf Hitler visited the construction site in the end of 1935.
 The end of works was scheduled for 1951.

 The Soviet army reached the defence line in the course of the Vistula–Oder Offensive in January 1945, before the Germans could deploy troops; the line was broken in three days.